LeBron James Passes Wilt Chamberlain for 5th on NBA All-Time Scoring List

 "If he stays healthy, the way he's looking and moving, he has a chance at Kareem," Nowitzki said, per ESPN.com's Tim MacMahon.
 "His numbers have been unbelievable.
 He doesn't seem to slow down.
 The stuff he was doing last year in year 15 was incredible.
 If he keeps this up, he can pass Kareem."

 Long before he can set his sights on Abdul-Jabbar, James will first have to topple the greatest player in NBA history.
-A little over 800 points separate him from Jordan, so it'll be a little while before James is within striking distance.
+A little over 800 points separate him from Jordan, so it'll be a little while before he is within striking distance.

 Assuming he can maintain a 25-point-per-game pace, James should get there sometime inside the next 40 games, giving him ample time to catch Jordan this season.